Communities in Norfolk County, Ontario: Port Dover

 In 1670, French missionaries François Dollier de Casson and René Bréhant de Galinée became the first Europeans to winter at what is now Port Dover.
 Earthen remains and a plaque marks the spot near the fork of the Lynn River (Patterson's Creek to many of the older Port Doverites) and Black Creek where they and seven Frenchmen (the first Europeans known to have ascended the Great Lakes to Sault Ste.
 Marie) built a hut and chapel.
 Just outside the community, a cross with the arms of France had been erected on 23 March 1670, claiming the area for King Louis XIV over the Lake Erie region.

 By 1794 the first settlers, a group of United Empire Loyalists, had established a hamlet known as Dover Mills (named for the English port of Dover) which was razed to the ground by the Americans in the War of 1812.
 During the war, in August 1812, Major General Isaac Brock gathered a force of about regulars and militia here.
 Using boats on the lake, they reached Amherstburg (also in Upper Canada) and then attacked and captured the American Hull's Army at Detroit.

 Subsequent reconstruction took place closer to the mouth of the Lynn River, where a harbour had been in use since the early 19th century.
 In 1835, merchant Israel Wood Powell registered a village plan for Port Dover.
 By 1842, the village was growing and had a population of almost 400.
 The harbor, lighthouse, and bridge across the river had been completed as had the road to Hamilton; there was a grammar school, a grist mill, a sawmill and a Presbyterian church in the course of construction.
-Improvement to the harbour during the next fifteen years made Port Dover a principal Lake Erie port.
-Shipyards, tanneries, and Andrew Thompson's woolen-mill contributed substantially to local economic growth.

 In 1877, Port Dover was a large village with 1,100 residents, most living on the west bank of the River Lynn.
 The village was served by the Port Dover & Lake Huron Railway and a more substantial harbor had been completed.
 Records indicate that businesses include a foundry, many stores, a newspaper, wagon and carriage makers, and a busy school house.
 Port Dover became an incorporated village in 1879.